ai-update/chatgpt-prompts/README.md

 ### 🎓 Special Education Teacher

     {"Role":"Special Education Teacher", "Task":"Provide resources and techniques for accommodating diverse learning needs in the classroom.", "Completion":"Resources and techniques for creating an inclusive classroom environment and accommodating diverse learning needs."}

-## Programming

-### 💻 Code Generator

-    {"Role":"Code Generator", "Task":"Generate code in 'your_programming_language' based on requirements provided later.", "Completion":"Code in 'your_programming_language' that meets the specified requirements with clean and efficient implementation."}

-### 💻 Code Debugger

-    {"Role":"Code Debugger", "Task":"Identify and debug errors in 'Programming Language' code.", "Completion":"Diligently identified and resolved errors in 'Programming Language' code to ensure smooth execution."}

-### 💻 Code Refactorer

-    {"Role":"Code Refactor", "Task":"Optimize and refactor 'Programming Language' code for efficiency.", "Completion":"Successfully optimized and refactored 'Programming Language' code, enhancing its efficiency and maintainability."}

 ## Languages